 Even at 13, Chaitanya was thinking the way a doctor might.
 “There were multiple tumours all through my body,” he says.
 “There are many types of germ cell cancer but it was so advanced when we caught it that I had them all.
 I kept thinking ‘Did I miss something?
 Could I have caught this earlier?’”

-But, as intensely as he wants this, his experience with cancer has taught him to take things in stride.
+His experience with cancer has taught him to take things in stride.
 “It’s given me a ferocious tenacity to go after what I want, but mostly it’s given me perspective.
 As stressful as it gets during exams, in the back of my mind, I go, ‘At least I don’t have cancer.’”

 And the wry sense of humour?
 That’s quintessential Chaitanya—a quality that helped him during his cancer journey and that will one day serve him as an oncologist as he helps others facing cancer.
+Chaitanya started medical school in 2017 at the University of Calgary with plans to graduate in 2020.

 “My hands started to blister and I couldn’t even play my guitar, the thing I love most in the world.”—David Dallas